tomphttp/specifications/BareServerV1.md

 Request Headers:

 ```
-x-bare-id: UniqueID_123
+X-Bare-ID: UniqueID_123
 ```

-- x-bare-id: The unique ID returned by the server in the pre-request.
+- X-Bare-ID: The unique ID returned by the server in the pre-request.

 > ⚠ All WebSocket metadata is cleared 30 seconds after the connection was established.

-An expired or invalid x-bare-id will result in a 400 status code.
+An expired or invalid X-Bare-ID will result in a 400 status code.

 Response Headers: